cdli-gh/blog/_blog/gsoc20/mobile_app/posts/03_week3.md

 ---
 Welcome of CDLI Blogs.

-Please update the author name and add tags too.

-This page should contain the report made for every week.
+This page contains reports made for every week.<br><br>

-Replace Project# with your project name.

 ## Week Summary

-A complete report of the work done during the week must be written here.
+This week I installed a Windows Subsystem for Linux (WSL) 2 in my machine to support Docker Desktop.
+WSL 2 feature for Windows solved my problem and I could install the CDLI framework and run the site.

 ## Daily Work Update